vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 ```

 **Please note:**
+* Routability of external network traffic to the cluster is crucial for VCD CPI to work.
-* It is mandatory to deploy VMware Tanzu Kubernetes Grid clusters with `expose` field set to `True`.
+Therefore, it is mandatory to deploy TKG clusters with `expose` field set to `True`.
-Read more about `expose` functionality [here](CLUSTER_MANAGEMENT.html#expose_cluster).
+Read more about expose functionality [here](CLUSTER_MANAGEMENT.html#expose_cluster).
-Routability of external network traffic to the cluster is crucial for VCD CPI to
-work properly.

 * Users deploying VMware Tanzu Kubernetes Grid clusters should have the rights required
 to deploy `exposed` native clusters and additionally the right `Full Control: CSE:NATIVECLUSTER`.